wuweiweiwu/blog/posts/demystifying-tree-shaking.md

 }
 ```

-This is conceptually very similar to `/*#__PURE__*/` but instead of at the statement level, it works on the module / file level.
-By specifying this property, you are telling `webpack` that certain files have side effects when imported and at the same time, which ones are pure and side effect free and thus can be easily optimized when exports are unused.
+This is conceptually very similar to `/*#__PURE__*/`, but instead of operating at the statement level, it works on the module/file level.
+By specifying this property, you are telling `webpack` that specified files have side effects when imported while also informing which ones are pure and side effect free and thus can be easily optimized when exports are unused.

 If a module is not flagged in `sideEffects` and no direct exports are used, the bundler can skip evaluating that module for side effects.